Laxminarayen/Inceptez-batch-25-Classwork/README.md

 ---

 ## 📅 Session 1: Python Setup, Syntax Basics & Data Concepts
+📆 Date: 26th June 2025

 In our **first session**, we introduced the basics of how Python works, the types of environments you can use, and foundational Python syntax.